Culture, cars and sailing from a columnist who writes about things people don’t know are fascinating

 I told him that I owned a car, I drove a car, I understood the anxiety of a car breaking down on the side of the road and mechanics looking at me like an idiot.

-I told him I wanted to learn more.
 I wanted to bring readers with me on the journey.

 I’ve covered the White House and homeless shelters.
 I believe storytelling brings us together.
 I hate cooking and gave up even trying after taco shells caught on fire in a microwave.
 I do anything to support small businesses.
 I prefer crunchy peanut butter to smooth.
 I tip well because waitressing paid my bills.
 And I love my shelter cats.